 In general, the ideal candidates are:

-If your labia are asymmetric, changed dramatically after pregnancy, menopause, or aging, or cause you serious discomfort or pain, you may be a candidate for labiaplasty.
+If your labia are asymmetric, have changed dramatically after pregnancy, menopause, or aging, or cause you serious discomfort or pain, you may be a candidate for labiaplasty.

 Childbirth can stretch or impact the labia, so some patients benefit from waiting…

 The first step of any plastic surgery is a consultation with me.
 During this meeting, you’ll get to know me and my staff and we’ll go over your medical history and goals.
-The exact procedure will be specifically tailored to your needs and we’ll go over the most likely results and potential risks.
+The exact procedure will be specifically tailored to your needs, and we’ll go over the most likely results and potential risks.
 It’s important to me that my patients make fully informed decisions.

 Labiaplasty is an outpatient procedure, meaning you’ll get to go home the same day.
 On the day of your surgery, you’ll either be given local anesthesia or general anesthesia for your comfort.
 Then, I’ll begin the incisions using the previously agreed-upon procedure.